ustas-eth/zkEVM-Bootcamp/README.md

 The last one seems like an obvious choice, but universality or transparency comes with a big drawback in the form of worse proof size and verification time, and these two parameters are essential.

 General process of SNARK system creation:
-1. Write a program in DSL (Kairo, Noir) or other language (Rust libraries)
+1. Write a program in DSL (Cairo, Noir) or other language (Rust libraries)
 2. Represent it as an arithmetic circuit (R1CS)
 3. Convert it to a polynomial or some kind of relation that acts similar
 4. Make it non-interactive